Condensation/mould (not penetrating damp) isn't always avoidable, but often it is and, unfortunately,

-Treating and preventing the build-up of mould caused by condensation is therefore a tenant's responsibility and falls under the phrase 'tenant-like manner'.
+Treating and preventing the build-up of mould caused by condensation is therefore a contract-holder's responsibility and falls under the phrase 'contract-holder-like manner'.
 Here are our doubt-avoiding tips to help spare yourself from unnecessary deposit deductions:

 Walls and ceilings: Purchase a mould & mildew remover, such as Astonish's product (widely regarded as the best and cheap from Home Bargains/Poundland), and apply it to the affected areas.
 Be sure to follow the instructions on the bottle.